tetengo/tetengo.rs/tetengo_lattice/examples/transfer_trains/README.md

 - Blank
   - Out of the operational section of the train.

-There are sample timetable files supplied in data directory. (data directory is located in the same directory where this README.md exists.)
+There are sample timetable files supplied in the directory where this README.md exists.

 - kagoshima_down.txt
   - The part of Kagoshima line of Kyushu Railway Company in Japan.